jennyjean8675309/node-arguments/README.md

 ## Accessing Arguments

-You've learned how to pass arguments, but how can you access them when you write your own program instead of using existing programs like sum.js?
+You've learned how to pass arguments, but how can you access them when you write your own program instead of using existing programs like `sum.js`?
 It's straightforward.
-All you need is to access `process.argv`.
-It's an array so all the Array methods available.
+All you need is to access `process.argv`, which is an array of the arguments passed to the file.
+All JavaScript array methods are available.

 Consider the sum.js program.
 I'm using `shift` to get rid of the first two elements and then `forEach()` to iterate through indefinite number of arguments.
 I convert each argument to a number and add them up to the `sum` variable: